zeit-io/api-docs/README.md

 Because 3600 seconds is equal to one hour.
 The UI is responsible for formating the values in a human readible way.

+## Date formats

+When sending dates to the API, the format is obviously very important.
+The ZEIT.IO API supports various formats.
+However, it is recommended to send all dates in the following format: `<%Y-%m-%d>`.
+Here an example.
+The 1st of April 2026 would be formated like this: `2026-04-01`.

 ## Time zones

 ZEIT.IO converts all time values from the users time zone to UTC and stores all times in UTC format in the database.